arnenoori/gto-poker-bot/README.md

 python play.py --fixed
 ```

-To run the agent with the DQN agent first train the agent by running:
+To run the agent with the DQN agent first train the agent by running (or you can use the pretrained model trained_model.h5):
 ```
 python dqn_agent.py
 ```